New ‘X-Series’ Digital Module

 The First rotation is that of the relative bearing (RB) angle, which is described in the plane orthogonal to the tool axis.
 RB is measure clockwise looking down from the vertical plane – borehole “high side” towards the direction of the arm opening Fig (a).

 The example below shows the results comparing a raw correlated stack of a 3C near offset VSP dataset with that of a dataset with HSI roll values applied to the horizontal (X+Y) components.

 A Full processing route guide for VSProwess will be released within the next Geochain User Manual.
-The HSI route template v.1 can be downloaded here.
+The HSI route guide v.1.3 can be downloaded here.

 Please contact email@example.com for more detail.

 Data Formatting Unit

 - The DFU is a downhole sonde that allows the user gapless operation when used with an X Generation TAS.